-- the inability to successfully integrate the respective businesses of the two companies in a manner that permits the combined company to achieve the cost savings and operating synergies anticipated to result from the acquisition, which could result in the anticipated benefits of the acquisition not being realized partly or wholly in the time frame currently anticipated or at all; - lost sales and customers as a result of certain customers of either or both of the two companies deciding not to do business with the combined company, or deciding to decrease their amount of business in order to reduce their reliance on a single company; - integrating personnel and IT systems from the two companies while maintaining focus on providing consistent, high quality products and services; - potential unknown liabilities and unforeseen increased expenses, delays or regulatory conditions associated with the acquisition; and - performance shortfalls at one or both of the two companies as a result of the diversion of management's attention caused by completing the acquisition and integrating the companies' operations.
+- the inability to successfully integrate the respective businesses of the two companies in a manner that permits the combined company to achieve the cost savings and operating synergies anticipated to result from the Acquisition, which could result in the anticipated benefits of the acquisition not being realized partly or wholly in the time frame currently anticipated or at all; - lost sales and customers as a result of certain customers of either or both of the two companies deciding not to do business with the combined company, or deciding to decrease their amount of business in order to reduce their reliance on a single company; - loss of key management and technical personnel, particularly our experienced engineers; - integrating personnel, IT systems and corporate, finance and administrative infrastructures from the two companies while maintaining focus on providing consistent, high quality products and services; - coordinating and integrating our internal operations and corporate structures; - potential unknown liabilities and unforeseen or increased costs and expenses; - the possibility of faulty assumptions underlying expectations regarding potential synergies and the integration process; - incurring significant Acquisition-related costs and expenses associated with combining our operations; - performance shortfalls at one or both of the two companies as a result of the diversion of management's attention caused by integrating the companies' operations; and - servicing the substantial debt that we have incurred in connection with the Acquisition.

-Any of these factors could result in the combined company failing to realize the anticipated benefits of the acquisition, on the expected timeline or at all.
+Any of these factors could result in the combined company failing to realize the anticipated benefits of the Acquisition, on the expected timeline or at all, and could adversely impact our business operations, financial condition and results of operations.